Carol Schultz Junge

 Not surprisingly, I bring these same principles to my mortgage clients.
 I answer the phone (and call back).
 Yes, it seems so trivial…but how often do we find others “just letting it go to voicemail”?
 Taking the personal responsibility to deliver effective, professional communication to all parties as needed, is one of my strengths.

 There is no substitute for experience, expertise and attention to detail in a business that is built on details.
 I like it best when I can bring all that to a customer in a “personalized” approach—addressing one’s unique and specific needs in the borrowing process.
 That’s when it’s really fun!
 Interestingly, many of the people I have helped with a loan have become good friends long after their loan has closed.
 Staying in touch, taking a personal interest, going the “extra mile” engenders a trust that makes it easy for former clients to refer me to others who are seeking the help of a mortgage professional.
 That’s our focus at Blue Waters.

-In my spare time I can usually be found on one of Folsom’s many bike trails, paddling on Lake Natoma, being “Nama” to our seven kids and twelve grandkids, exploring the local wine country and planning our next trip to some tropical place with my wonderful husband and best friend Jim.
+In my spare time I can usually be found on one of Folsom’s many bike trails, paddling on Lake Natoma, being “Nama” to our seven kids and thirteen grandkids, exploring the local wine country and planning our next trip to some tropical place with my wonderful husband and best friend Jim.